 Initial Mid-Summer Review: Any person with a sufficient interest to qualify to intervene in a Commission proceeding on the subject shall be permitted to participate in the OFO Forum.
-SoCalGas shall undertake a review of the number of, and causes for its systemwide OFOs, based upon the results of the first two months starting April 1, 2001GIR.
+SoCalGas shall undertake a review of the number of, and causes for its systemwide OFOs, based upon the results of the first two months starting April 1, 2001.
 If there were more than eight (8 ) OFO days during this first two month period, and if any customer or shipper is found to have been responsible for causing (or contributing to significantly as determined by as-available injections as a percentage of burn) more than 25 percent of the OFO’s in this period (i.e., an “offending party”), the following steps shall be triggered:

-SoCalGas shall convene an “OFO Forum” on the 10th day of June 2001.GIR
+SoCalGas shall convene an “OFO Forum” on the 10th day of June 2001.

 The Forum shall agree upon measures, to impose upon the offending party(ies).